sysbio-curie/biodica-environment/_docs/index.md

 <center><img src="../../assets/img/welcome_1.png" width="75%"></center>

-You can also open BIODICA Navigator by cliking on the corresponding *BIODICA_GUI.jar* file in your root folder of BIODICA.
+You can also open BIODICA Navigator by clicking on the corresponding *BIODICA_GUI.jar* file in your root folder of BIODICA.

 ### BIODICA modules
 BIODICA pipeline is composed of 8 main computational modules.
-They are all accessible with BIODICA Navigator by cliking on the following icons:
+They are all accessible with BIODICA Navigator by clicking on the following icons:

 <div class="row">